danielnilsson9/color-picker-view/README.md

 <img src="https://cloud.githubusercontent.com/assets/5458667/7705689/07a0673e-fe46-11e4-94c8-49a980e7d1b5.png" alt="Screenshot2" width="460">

 ### How to use
 The library is on jcenter.
-If you are using Android studio (and gradle), just add this line to your modeules build.gradle file in dependencies:
+If you are using Android studio (and gradle), just add this line to your module build.gradle file under dependencies:

 ````gradle
 dependencies {